imnotamr/NTI-2025---Data-Analysis/README.md

-# NTI Data Analysis 📊
+# NTI Data Analysis Projects 📊

 ## 📌 Overview
 This repository contains **data analysis projects** and **freelancing skill development resources** from the NTI "Skills for the Freelance Professional" course.
 The projects include **real-world datasets**, **data visualization**, **statistical analysis**, and **business intelligence** using SQL, Python, Excel, Power BI, and Tableau.